kyoung/trek/PMO.md

   - Also, making the stations rotate a bit could help
 - Sector maps and other systems
   - Setup LY-based coordinates for objects not in systems
   - Compound coordinates?
-LY coordinates, offset by metrics is you're in a system
+LY coordinates, offset by metrics is you"re in a system
   - In system sets your LY coordinates to that of the system, and calculates your offset as your position
   - Enter and leave systems when your delta to a system closes within 80AU
 - Tractor Beam
 - Shuttles
-  - If transporters and related systems are down, you'll need to be able to ferry cargo
+  - If transporters and related systems are down, you"ll need to be able to ferry cargo
 - The ability for engineering to salvage parts from non-essential systems during an emergency
-- All the render delay is in the loader... if we're going to cache anything in the display, it should be in the parent frame, and then into local storage...
+- All the render delay is in the loader... if we"re going to cache anything in the display, it should be in the parent frame, and then into local storage...
 - Use this for animating transporters:
   - http://julian.com/research/velocity/
 - Explosions disrupt warp fields (seems needed for realism, but if not, makes for good ability to run away); perhaps?
-  - Might not be needed; you'll want to drop out of warp to turn and fight
+  - Might not be needed; you"ll want to drop out of warp to turn and fight
 - Additional Screens
   + "Scotty" nback iframe
     + Minigame for engineering to allow miracle fixes